Ode to Life

-Ode to Life is an album by American jazz pianist Don Pullen and the African-Brazilian Connection recorded in 1993 for the Blue Note label.
+Ode to Life is an album by American jazz pianist Don Pullen and the African-Brazilian Connection, recorded in 1993 for Blue Note Records.

 Reception

 The Allmusic review by Scott Yanow awarded the album 3 stars, stating "The music is more subdued than is usual on a Pullen disc, with the harmonies being less dissonant and the mood often melancholy and reflective but occasionally joyous.
 This is one of Pullen's more accessible and introspective sessions."